mblac056/feedbackschedule/README.md

 ## Contributing

-Help me !
+Help me build handy sh*t for the BHS!
 See the [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### Development Setup